 \section{Abstract}

-High intensity focused ultrasound is a non-invasive method for treatment of diseased tissue that uses a beam of ultrasound in order to generate heat within a small volume.
+High intensity focused ultrasound is a non-invasive method for treatment of diseased tissue that uses a beam of ultrasound to generate heat within a small volume.
 A common challenge in application of this technique is that heterogeneity of the biological medium can defocus the ultrasound beam.
-In this study, the problem of refocusing the beam is reduced to the Bayesian inverse problem of estimating the acoustic aberration due to the biological tissue from acoustic radiative force imaging data.
-The solution to this problem is a posterior probability density on the aberration which is sampled using a Metropolis-within-Gibbs algorithm.
-The framework is tested using both a synthetic and experimental dataset.
-This new approach has the ability to obtain a good estimate of the aberrations from a small dataset, as little as 32 sonication tests, which can lead to significant speedup in the treatment process.
-Furthermore, this framework is very flexible and can work with a wide range of sonication tests and so it can be used alongside existing energy-based techniques.
+Here we reduce the problem of refocusing the beam to the inverse problem of estimating the acoustic aberration due to the biological tissue from acoustic radiative force imaging data.
+We solve this inverse problem using a Bayesian framework with a hierarchical prior and solve the inverse problem using a Metropolis-within-Gibbs algorithm.
+The framework is tested using both synthetic and experimental datasets.
+We demonstrate that our approach has the ability to estimate the aberrations using small datasets, as little as 32 sonication tests, which can lead to significant speedup in the treatment process.
+Furthermore, our approach is compatible with a wide range of sonication tests and can be applied to other energy-based measurement techniques.